An Economic analogy to Electrodynamics

-We recall that the basic variables of electrodynamics are electric field, $\overrightarrow{E}$ and magnetic field, $\overrightarrow{B}$.
-These two fields can exist without, can generate in a medium or, can be produced by electric charge density, $\rho$ and electric current density, $\overrightarrow{j}$.
-The relations, whenever relevant, between electromagnetic fields and charge (current) in a vacuum (material medium) are fixed by permittivity constant, $\epsilon_{0}$, and permeability constant, $\mu_{0}$.
-These four variables have an interesting interrelationship.
+We will take India and Indian currency, Rupee, as a background for our purpose of the paper.
+But the full content will be holding true, if India and Indian currency are replaced globally, in this article, by any country and the corresponding currency. \end{section} \begin{section}{Maxwell's equations} We recall that the basic variables of electrodynamics are electric field, $\overrightarrow{E}$ and magnetic field, $\overrightarrow{B}$.
+These two fields can exist without, can generate in a medium or, can be produced by electric (magnetic) charge density, $\rho_{e}(\rho_{m})$ and electric current density, $\overrightarrow{j_{e}}(\overrightarrow{j_{m}})$.
+The relations, whenever relevant, between electromagnetic fields and charge(s) (current(s)) in a vacuum (material medium) are fixed by permittivity constant, $\epsilon_{0}(\epsilon_{0}\epsilon_{r})$, and permeability constant, $\mu_{0}(\mu_{0}\mu_{r})$.
+These six variables have an interesting interrelationship.
 Moreover, the charge density and current constrain each other through a constitutive relation.
-Let us describe along that line in the paragraph to follow
+Let us describe along that line in the paragraph to follow.